skillcadet/blog/_posts/2025-02-02-Writing-a-faucet-dapp.md

 ## We're live!

 But are we finished?
 Not one to leave a good thing alone, I wanted to check the faucets from my phone.
-But I don't want to impact the live instance, so I create a second server on a different port and set up another NGINX reverse proxy to activate the new internal node.
+But I don't want to impact the live instance with my testing, so I create a development server on a different port and set up another NGINX reverse proxy to activate the new internal node.

-## success/Drips
+## Success/Drips

 The success endpoint was pretty simple, it just counts the number of records (minus the initial test record) and displays it onscreen.
 The only difficult part was I had already used the 'success.html' template filename, so I renamed the endpoint from /success to /drips.
 The next day, I used CSS to increase the font size to very large, so it renders visibly on a smartphone.